Chocolate lab eating digestive support dog food from a bowl.

 Picking the right food for a dog with a sensitive stomach can feel like a huge task, but it doesn't have to be.
 By breaking it down and looking at a few key factors, you can find a formula that helps your best friend feel their best.
 It’s all about understanding your dog’s unique needs and knowing what to look for on the label.
 Let’s walk through the process step-by-step.

-Assess Your Dog's Specific Symptoms
+Start by Looking at Your Dog's Symptoms

 The first step is to observe your dog closely.
 They can’t tell you what’s wrong, but they can show you.
 When you’re considering a digestive support food, it’s important to watch for signs that their system is a little off-balance.
 Symptoms like occasional vomiting, diarrhea, excessive gas, itchy skin, or even changes in weight can all point to an issue with their gut health.
 Identifying these specific clues will help you narrow down your options and choose a food that directly addresses what your dog is experiencing.
 Think of it as gathering information to share with your vet so you can tackle the problem together.